georgesenj1/CPS490-Group4-Repo/README.md

 Actor: Unregistered User
 Description: An unregistered user is restricted from sending or receiving messages.
 They must first register and login to access messaging features.

+Update Information
+Actor: Registered User
+Description: A logged in user can update their information (username & password)

+Account Deletion
+Actor: Registered User
+Descritption: A logged in user can request account deletion

 ## Viable Technologies
 Tech Stack: MESN (MongoDB, Express.js, Socket.io, Node.js)